Why travel and why this site?

 To start, I wouldn’t consider myself as having an addictive personality however, when it comes to exploring and adventure, it’s a different ballgame.
 My hunger to travel began developing at young age thanks to my parents.

 My grandparents raised my mother to have an adventurous heart.
-She was raised on a farm where her days were spent running through the nearby forest with her two older brothers.
+She was raised on a farm where days were spent frolicking through the nearby forests with her two older brothers.

 My grandparents took my mother and her brothers on ‘adventures’, one of which was a cross-country road trip that spanned the United States including brilliant sights such as the Grand Tetons and Yellowstone National Park.
 Experiences like these emboldened her adventurous spirit which ultimately would influence my adventurous drive.